glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 The gas mask remained at the Old Rectory.
 Once the chemical campaign ended, the moles returned it to the potting shed, although they kept the gloves for washing up.

-Many years later, a robin built her nest inside the mask.
+Many years later, a wren built her nest inside the mask.

 The present gardener discovered her just as he was about to clear the shed.
-He closed the door again and left Mother Robin to raise her brood in peace.
+He closed the door again and left Mother Wren to raise her brood in peace.
 For six weeks, he told anyone willing to listen that he had been evicted from his own shed by a bird living in wartime protective equipment.

 He sounded extremely proud of it.

+Mother Wren returned to the gas mask in the years that followed.
+Three generations of her family were raised inside it.
+Only after the nest had been empty for a very long time did the gardener carefully remove it and take it to the little room at the top of the gardens.

 Gardeners, however, were not the only creatures capable of forgetting that the Old Rectory belonged to everyone.